henrydatei/oboom-tools/README.md

 # oboom-tools

 Bundle of shell scripts to manage your OBOOM-account via the OBOOM-api.
 See [https://www.oboom.com/api/](https://www.oboom.com/api/).
-All scripts are written in **shell, not in bash**!
 You can start then via `sh script.sh` or `./script.sh` (maybe you have to make them executable with `chmod +x script.sh`).

 For the documentation please visit the wiki!